blueskynexus/viaNexus_mcpclient_sdk_python/README.md

 # TODOS
-- Move parent classes of clients to own subdirectory
-- Drop configuration setup from sdk, env and config.yaml should be passed by the developer
 - Figure out how to manage packages, llm dependencies shouldn't all download
-- Gemini suppport

 # viaNexus AI Agent SDK for Python